 If you know someone or are part of an organization that would like to participate at OKRA, apply here.

-This month, we raise money for The Children’s Assessment Center.
+This month, we raise money for Taste of Science.

 THIS MONTH’S FEATURED CHARITIES

 The Alley Theatre